jhsiao999/singleCell-method/README.md

+# ashlar: A workflow template for statistical computing projects

+[*ashlar*](http://github.com/jhsiao999/ashlar) is our attempt to streamline workflow and to do reproducible research here at the University of Chicago [Stephens Lab](http://stephenslab.uchicago.edu/).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*